Aliwebs/sei-project-2/README.md

 ### Summary

-The assignment was to create a react app rendered in a web browser, with data consummed from a public API, in a team of 2.
+The assignment was to create a react app rendered in a web browser, with data consumed from a public API, in a team of 2.

 For the MVP version, we choose to make a quote bank app, with the following features supported:
 - Users can pull a single random quote.